 As of February 2021 there are about 2.6 .in domains registered.

 .tv is the country code TLD for Tuvalu, a small Pacific island nation.

-Obviously, its use by television websites seem their “legitimate right”.
+Obviously, its use by television websites seems their “legitimate right”.
 Original prices of .tv domains were enough high due to the rich television and electronic media industry.
-That resulted in like a coincidence of want, as one of the great income resources for Tuvalu was the very domain name extensions.
+That resulted in a coincidence of want, as one of the great income resources for Tuvalu was the very domain name extensions.

 Second Level Domains (SLDs)

 A second level domain is the actual name of the website.

 Second level domains are generally chosen to represent the business that registers it.
 When we speak of buying or registering a domain name, we actually refer to second level domains.
 In a website address SLDs are placed to the left of TLDs.